postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/opsgenie.md

 An alert on Opsgenie consists of the following information below:

+* Description of failing tests (failures in your test scripts you have written in Postman)
+* Number of errors (errors occur when Postman is unable to fetch a response from your API)

 * Description of failing tests
 * Number of failed tests
 * Number of passed tests
 * Number of errors
 * Response time

->Description of failing tests - Exact failures in the test script written in Postman
->Number of errors ( errors occur when we are not able to fetch response from your API )

 It will also provide a direct link to the failing monitor.